It can be hard to keep the attention of young children. Here are some suggestions to keep children engaged.

 - Do you ask children to do the activities at the same time and in the same way?
 Be sure activities are appropriate for the children’s ages and abilities.
 Allow more choices.
 Limit the amount of time you expect all children to do activities in a large group.

 - Do children get enough time outdoors?
-Research suggests that spending time in nature may reduce symptoms of attention deficit disorder.
+Spending time in nature may help children focus in other settings as well.

 Arrange the learning environment.